The Ultimate Guide to Cybersecurity Careers

 If you’ve got a technical background, there are some great opportunities for you in cybersecurity.
 For example, IT professionals and military security specialists often transition into cybersecurity when they’re looking for a fresh challenge, and a fulfilling, stimulating — and sometimes more lucrative! — career.

 But if you don’t have a technical background, it doesn’t mean this career field is not available to you.
 In fact, it’s very much available, and the cybersecurity industry needs you!
-Many cybersecurity career paths don’t require a technical skillset for an entry-level cybersecurity job, and you can build technical skills as you progress in the field.
+Some of the best careers in cybersecurity don’t require a technical skillset for entry-level cybersecurity jobs, and you can build technical skills as you progress in the field.
+That’s why soft skills are so important in cyber.

-Companies will recruit individuals to cybersecurity roles because they have the specific skills needed, and that becomes more important than having an advanced university degree.
+Companies will recruit individuals for cybersecurity roles because they have the specific skills needed, and that becomes more important than having an advanced university degree.

 The best advice is to start by identifying which career path you’re aiming to enter, and then equip yourself with the cybersecurity skills that are important for that path.